 Up a steep, winding road 7 km to the west of Aljezur is the captivating seashore village and beach of Monte Clérigo, a paradise for sunbathers and surfers alike.

-Arrifana nearby boasts a magnificent sandy beach, one of the best in the region.
+The charming little village of Arrifana nearby boasts a magnificent sandy beach, one of the best in Portugal.